critocrito/ncube/doc/http-api/workspace/show.md

 # Show a workspace

 Show details of a single workspace.
+This endpoint responds only to local requests.

 **URL** : `/workspaces/<workspace_id`